paulmelis/blender-ply-import/readme.md

 - The `readply` module is not tied to Blender in any way and can be used as a general PLY reader in Python.
-- Compared to 2.7 the 2.8x version of Blender already improves on the import time in the example below, but the speed improvement using this module is still of the same order (roughly 6x).
+- Compared to 2.7 the 2.8x version of Blender already improves on the import time in the example below.
 Memory usage in 2.8x also improved substantially.
+But the speed improvement using this module is still of the same order (roughly 6x).
 - There was a [Google Summer of Code 2019 project](https://devtalk.blender.org/t/gsoc-2019-fast-import-and-export/7343) for creating new faster Blender importers for PLY, STL and OBJ.
 The results unfortunately do not seem to be merged with mainline Blender at the moment.